den-materials/mongo-intro/readme.md

 MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.

 Start the app in terminal by typing `mongo`.
-If you got an error, check if `mongod` is running in the background.
+If you got an error, make sure `mongod` is running in the background.

 The mongo interface will load and change the prompt will change to `>`.